Alternative Names: Loch Aline wall, Loch Aline west pier.

 Type of Dive: Wall dive

 Suggested Experience: Experienced sport diver

-Parking directions: Lochaline old pier in front of the dive centre accomadation.
-Google Oban - end of pier or leaving oban heading north on the steep hill to the right is a free car park takes 10 Min's to walk back to the pier.
+Parking directions: Lochaline old pier in front of the dive centre accommodation.
+Google Oban - end of the pier or leaving Oban heading north on the steep hill to the right is a free car park takes 10 Min's to walk back to the pier.

 Site entry/exit: At the wall to the left of the entrance to the pier walk down the stones and along the concrete path and enter the water as shown in the pictures below.
 If the tide is in you can do a jump entry at the corner of the pier.
 For an easy exit fin towards the other pier and exit at the sandy beach.
 If you are a rufty tufty diver you can climb the ladder on the pier.
 Utube

 Underwater directions: Fin to the right (facing the water) the wall is under the pier and along towards the other pier.

 Depth: Vertical to 90m and a boulder slope onwards

 Air & Nitrox: Loch Aline dive centre

 Site Hazards: Ships, Dangerous down currents and watch out for the fishing line here.

 Pub: Lochaline social club at the east pier